satwik-stp/Image2Image-translation-for-Sobel-Filter/README.md

 ## Pix2Pix

-To accomplish the task of building a neural network that translates an input image into a Sobel filtered image using an advanced archiecture, Pix2Pix GAN architecture is used.
-As Pix2Pix model is a conditional generative adversarial network used for image-to-image translation, it felt like this model would not only solve the task but can also be a powerful general-purpose model to derive filter of images.
-I have also tried standard convolution Autoencoder model but found the model to be overfitting.\
+I also wanted to try state-of-the-art models for image translation: Pix2Pix for this task.
+As the Pix2Pix model is a conditional generative adversarial network used for image-to-image translation, it felt like this model would not only solve the task but can also be a powerful general-purpose model to derive any kind of filter of images.\
 ![Example Pix2Pix model](figures/pix2pix.jpeg?raw=true "Pix2Pix Model")

 The standard Pix2Pix architecture was used in this project, except the input channel and output channels were modified to take 3 channels as input and output 1 channel images.
-With my current hyperparameters the model has converged quickly providing high structural similarity index measure (SSIM) and Peak signal to noise ratio (PSNR).
-There is room for further optimization.
+With my current hyperparameters, the model has converged quickly providing a very high structural similarity index measure (SSIM) and Peak signal to noise ratio (PSNR).
+However, there is room for further optimization.
 I have used Pytorch Lightning/Pytorch as my main library.
 The experiment was done on Cloud GPU platform - Paperspace on P5000 Single GPU.

 ## Dataset
-The main dataset used for this project is mini coco dataset from the repo [Mini Coco dataset](https://github.com/giddyyupp/coco-minitrain).
-Additionally, the code also provides interface to use CIFAR-100 and Oxford IIIT Pets datasets.
+The main dataset used for this project is the mini coco dataset from the repo [Mini Coco dataset](https://github.com/giddyyupp/coco-minitrain).
+Additionally, the code also provides an interface to use CIFAR-100 and Oxford IIIT Pets datasets.
-The image of the dataset is first processed like grayscale conversion and addition of gaussian blur and because Sobel filter is applied.
-The input image is the RGB raw image while the output image is grayscale Sobel filtered image.
-The images are also resized to `64*64` for Autoencoder and ` 128*128` for Pix2Pix model although the standard pix2pix model uses 256*256, hardware limitations were considered.\
+The image of the dataset is first processed with grayscale conversion and the addition of gaussian blur.
+In the next step, the Sobel filter is applied.
+The input image is the RGB raw image while the output image is a grayscale Sobel-filtered image.
+The images are also resized to `64*64` for Autoencoder and ` 128*128` for the Pix2Pix model although the standard pix2pix model uses 256*256, hardware limitations were considered.\
 ![Sobel Examples](figures/sobek_examples.jpg?raw=true "Sobel Examples")